Last Updated on

 The final stop on my 4 week Vietnam itinerary is the capital city itself, Hanoi.
 Built on the banks of the Red River, the city is chaotic and noisy with plenty of areas to explore.
 Look out for beer as cheap as 5,00 VND (about £0.20) and enough Bahn Mi stalls to keep you fed for a lifetime.

 Top Things to Do in Hanoi

 TRAIN STREET – With a single track that sees speeding trains run inches away from the doorways and dining areas of independent shops and restaurants, train street has become a hot spot for anyone visiting Hanoi and is top of the list when it comes to insta-worthy photos.

 THE NOTE CAFE – A little favourite of mine was the Note Cafe, a 4 story cafe that is entirely decorated by post it notes with messages from previous customers.
 Everything from the chairs to the ceiling fans had a note, some were deep and meaningful, others were just hilarious.

 WEEKEND WALKING STREET – On Friday and Saturday evenings, many of the main roads around the lake are closed off to vehicles to make way for a night market.
 The entertainment varies each weekend, but you can guarantee some sort of singing or dancing performance along with streets lined full of stalls selling everything from clothes to food.

 Extend Your Stay

 This 4 week itinerary for Vietnam is based on my own experience and within the confines of a 30 day visa.
-However, there’s plenty of other great things to do in Vietnam if you can extend your stay.
+If you have less time, here is a great 10 day Vietnam itinerary, but if you have longer there’s plenty of other things to see and do.
 Here are a few suggestions: